-Admission to the Art Department as a degree-seeking student is by portfolio review.
+Admission to the Department of Art, Design, and Art History as a degree-seeking student is by portfolio review.
 Reviews are held on campus throughout the year, and also give students the opportunity to meet faculty, tour the studios, and observe classes.

 The portfolio should consist of 15-20 items.
 Select examples of your current work in any combination of media that will fully represent you.
 Recent original drawings on a variety of subjects from observations and/or imagination rather than work from photographs are preferred.
 You should include personal work as well as class projects.
 Works which cannot be included because of their size, weight, or framing may be represented by photographs or slides.
 Examples of work should not exceed 22 by 30 inches.
 You are also encouraged to submit a sketchbook.